Appslash/php_password_recover_email/README.md

  4. You can use your custom SMTP(like gmail,outlook, etc.) or The SMTP of you web hosting provider to send reset codes over email.

-NOTE that : When being operated the functionality unsets and destroys all the active $_SESSION S
+NOTE that : When being operated, The functionality unsets and destroys all the active $_SESSION S

 For a full tutorial on on to leverage the watch our youtube video :